tw-mosip/inji-vci-client/kotlin/readme.md

 ##### Request Credential

-Initiates a credential request to the credential issuer and returns back the credential.
+Request for credential from the providers (credential issuer), and receive the credential back.

 ```
 val credentialResponse: CredentialResponse? = VCIClient().requestCredential(